valentjn/vscode-ltex-languages/README.md

 # Requirements

-Node.js 8.0 or newer is required.
+* Node.js 8.0 or newer is required.
+* Java 8+ is required.
+* Inkscape and the Ubuntu font are required to convert the icons to PNG.